Blog

 Let’s start with the basics: What is paternity leave?

-Paternity leave is a period that a someone is legally allowed to be away from work, following the birth or adoption of a child.
-This leave is intended to allow the parent to support and care for the new child and the mother.
+Paternity leave is a period that a father is legally allowed to be away from work, following the birth or adoption of a child.
+This leave is intended to allow the father to support and care for the new child and the mother.
 The duration and compensation for paternity leave can vary widely depending on the employer's policies.
-Some might assume that paternity is only for fathers, but in fact it can be for an employee of any gender.
-It just refers to 'the partner of the mother.'

 What is the difference between statutory and company paternity leave policies?